-SPEAKING: 35%
+SPEAKING:

-Recording of a short speaking exercise, where equal weighting is given to the work of students, which can be done at home or in class speaking exercise, where equal weighting is given to the work of
+Recording of a short speaking exercise, where equal weighting is given to the work of students, which can be done at home or in class 35%

-LISTENING: 150/
+LISTENING:

 Answering questions in English on a short recording, lasting not more than five minutes.
-15%

 READING:

-Comprehension exercise based on a 250-300 words text (i.e. novels, newspapers, advertisements).
+Comprehension exercise based on a 200-250 words text (i.e. novels, newspapers, advertisements).
 Questions in English.
 15%

-WRITING: 2=0/
+WRITING:

-150-200 words written task 35%
+120-150 words written task 35%